eliya-amanoeel/MacroDebugger/README.md

-MacroDebugger
-MacroDebugger is a lightweight C++ debugging utility tailored for embedded systems development.
-It provides a set of macros and tools designed to simplify the process of logging, tracing, and diagnosing issues in resource-constrained environments.
+MacroDebugger is a lightweight C++ debugging utility designed for embedded systems and custom HID (Human Interface Device) development.
+This project provides a set of preprocessor macros and tools that simplify logging, tracing, and debugging in resource-constrained environments.

-Features
-Macro-Based Debugging: Utilize preprocessor macros to insert debug statements with minimal overhead.
+Macro-Based Debugging: Easily insert debug output with minimal overhead using custom macros.

-Configurable Output: Easily enable or disable debug output based on build configurations or runtime conditions.

-PlatformIO Integration: Seamless compatibility with PlatformIO for streamlined development workflows.

-Modular Structure: Organized codebase with clear separation between source, headers, and tests.
+HID Integration: Built with the NicoHood/HID library to support advanced USB HID functionality on Arduino-compatible boards.

+PlatformIO Support: Ready-to-use configuration for PlatformIO, enabling quick setup and deployment.

+Custom Keypad Macros: Ideal for projects that use macro pads or debugging keypads to automate and streamline development tasks.

+Modular Codebase: Cleanly separated headers, sources, and tests for easy navigation and maintenance.

 Getting Started
-To incorporate MacroDebugger into your project:
+To incorporate MacroDebugger into your project, clone the repository: git clone https://github.com/eliya-amanoeel/MacroDebugger.git

-Clone the repository:

-git clone https://github.com/eliya-amanoeel/MacroDebugger.git

 Directory Structure
-include/: Public header files.

-src/: Source code implementation.

-test/: Unit tests and test cases.
+include/: Public header files. src/: Source code implementation. test/: Unit tests and test cases.

-.vscode/: Visual Studio Code configuration files.

-platformio.ini: PlatformIO project configuration.
+.vscode/: Visual Studio Code configuration files. platformio.ini: PlatformIO project configuration.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.